enving/Open-Source-KI-Stack/db_init/README.md

 # DB_INIT

-This directory contains files that initialize all the databases, such as postgres ones for `n8n`, `openwebui` and `qdrant`.
+This directory contains files that initialize all the databases, such as `n8n`, `openwebui` and `qdrant`.

 `scripts/entrypoint.sh` kicks off the whole process, which in turn executes all the `.sh` files in that same directory, which populate the databases.